AdobeDocs/experience-manager-65.en/help/assets/video.md

-## About multi-subtitle and multi-audio track support for videos in Dynamic Media
+## About multi-subtitle and multi-audio track support for videos in Dynamic Media{#about-msma}

 With multi-subtitle and multi-audio track capability in Dynamic Media, you can easily add multiple subtitles and audio tracks to a primary video.
 This capability means that your videos are accessible across a global audience.
 You can customize a single, published primary video to a global audience in multiple languages and adhere with accessibility guidelines for different geographical regions.
 Authors can also manage the subtitles and audio tracks from a single tab in the user interface.